paxport/cloud-audit/README.md

 ### Logback Appender

-Add this to your logback.xml to WARN and ERROR to audit DB:
+Add this to your logback.xml to log WARN and ERROR messages to audit DB:

     <appender name="AUDIT" class="com.cloudburst.audit.logback.AuditAppender"/>